Neighborhood Profiles Workflow

 In the top panel, there are the following buttons

-• Perform Cell Counts/Areas Analysis
+• Perform Cell Density Analysis

 • Perform UMAP Analysis